*Updated 20 February, 2018*

 There are a lot of microclimates here, and the closer you live to the foot of the mountains the more rain you’ll probably have.
-You might get a downpour while your neighbor 5 minutes away is out sunbathing on the terrace.
+You might be experiencing a downpour while your neighbor five minutes away is out sunbathing on the terrace.

 10 minutes later the sun is shining and you’re picking up the tree branches from the yard.
-If you plan to plant a vegetable garden, a net is crucial to the garden’s success.
+If you plan to plant a vegetable garden, a net is crucial to your garden’s success.

 Sometimes the summers are hot and humid and other times they are rainy and cool.

 The winters vary: higher elevations get snow but down below, it is a very rare occurrence.
 Some years the mountains are a wintery wonderland and other years the ski resorts have to make their own snow.

 Again, Friuli weather is a little of this and a little of that, and it’s very hard to accurately predict what Mother Nature has in store for you here.